GetUSB.info Logo

 USB Enumeration Fingerprint

 Does the title of this article even make sense?
-Yes, but not to most.
+Yes—but probably not to most people.

-USB enumeration is the process a host computer goes through to identify the type of USB device connected and what the operating system should do with the newly detected device.
+USB enumeration is the process a host computer uses to identify the type of USB device that has been connected and determine how the operating system should interact with the newly detected device.

-For 99.7% of the people who visit this site, this information doesn’t matter, but for others it does.
-The security industry would be the prime candidate for wanting this information.
-If a security expert, team or programmer knows the exact steps an operating system goes through to mount a USB device, it will help them keep programs secure.
+For roughly 99.7% of visitors to this site, this information won’t matter.
+For others, however, it is critical.
+The security industry is a prime example.
+If a security professional, development team, or programmer understands the exact steps an operating system takes to mount a USB device, they can better design and protect secure applications.

-Andrea Barisani, a security expert based out of Italy, put together some open source code which compares the USB enumeration fingerprint for the MacOS, Windows and Linux.
-The open source code is available on Github.com (here).
+Andrea Barisani, a security researcher based in Italy, published open-source code that compares USB enumeration fingerprints across macOS, Windows, and Linux.
+The source code is available on GitHub (view here).

 Continue Reading